International Energy Agency: History

 Two months after a 7,000-word preliminary draft agreement that notably did not include France, the IEA was founded on November 18, 1974, after the 1973 oil crisis, to avoid future shocks by helping to ensure reliable energy supplies, promote energy efficiency, ensure energy security and encourage technological research and innovation.

 The Agreement on an International Energy Program (IEP Agreement) established the mandates and structure of the IEA, chartering it as an autonomous organisation under the umbrella of the Organisation for Economic Co-operation and Development (OECD).
 In 1996, the IEA relocated its headquarters from the Château de la Muette, which it shared with the OECD, to commercially leased space located within the Embassy of Australia, Paris.

 The IEA operates autonomously, with its own budget and governance structure.
 The organization began with 16 founding member countries and has since expanded to 31, with the latest addition being Lithuania in 2022.
 Full members of the IEA must also be members of the OECD and are required to hold 90 days worth of oil imports as emergency stocks.
-These emergency stocks can be released to stabilize oil markets worldwide and have been activated five times: January 1991 due to the Gulf War, 2005 after devastation in the Gulf of Mexico from hurricanes Katrina and Rita, 2011 during the Libyan crisis, and twice in 2022 in response to the Russian invasion of Ukraine.
+These emergency stocks can be released to stabilize oil markets worldwide and have been activated six times: January 1991 due to the Gulf War, 2005 after devastation in the Gulf of Mexico from hurricanes Katrina and Rita, 2011 during the Libyan crisis, twice in 2022 in response to the Russian invasion of Ukraine, and in response to the 2026 Iran war.
+The emergency stocks release announced in 2026 was the largest in the IEA's history, totalling 400 million barrels.

 In addition to the emergency release mechanism, the IEA's initial mandates include reducing dependence on oil, developing alternative energy sources, energy research and development, and collaboration with oil-producing companies and countries to create a stable energy market.
 Members are expected to draw up plans on demand reduction and efficiency measures that can be implemented during energy emergencies.